 The technology relates to a variant of the enzyme arylsulphatase A characterised by increased blood-brain barrier permeability, catalytic activity and half-life, and which is suitable for the treatment of metachromatic leukodystrophy by an enzyme replacement therapy.

 Metachromatic leukodystrophy (MLD) is a lysosomal storage disease caused by the deficient activity of arylsulfatase A (ASA).
 ASA catalyzes the degradation of myelin lipid sulfatides.
 In patients suffering from MLD, sulfatides are not metabolized, accumulate strongly in cells of the nervous system and cause demyelination.
 Severe neurological symptoms are the result and lead to death.

 Bilder & Videos

 Altered immunogenicity of SuPerTurbo-ASA has not been detected.
 This was investigated in a humanised mouse model of MLD with specific immunotolerance to human ASA.
 Repeated intravenous injections of recombinant human ASAwt or SuPerTurbo-ASA did not induce any side effect in this mouse model whereas murine ASAwt, used as a control, elicited anaphylactic reactions indicated by scratching, decreased cage activity and increased respiratory rate.
-This indicates that SuPerTurbo-ASA cannot be differentiated from human ASAwt by the murine immune system suggesting absence of novel epitopes
+This points to the fact that the murine immune system cannot differentiate SuPerTurbo-ASA from human ASAwt which may be due to the absence of novel epitopes in SuPerTurbo-ASA.

 - DE anhängig

 StichworteArylsulfatase A (ASA), half-life, activity, permeability, blood-brain barrier, enzyme replacement therapy, metachromatic leukodystrophy (MLD), lysosomal storage disease